ShenghaiWang/Blockchain_SDK_iOS/README.md

 ## Request support for more chain types

-If you want to access more chains, please send a pull request with the `OpenRPC specification` file.
+Eth supports all the chains that are compatible with Etherum.
+If you want to access more chains that have different specifications, please send a pull request with the `OpenRPC specification` files.
 We will generate the coresponding code ASAP.